I.e. for a supplied probability, the Chisq.Inv.Rt function finds the value of x such that:

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
 However, the Chisq.Inv.Rt function is simply an updated version of the Chiinv function that is available in earlier versions of Excel.

 The syntax of the Chisq.Inv.Rt function is:

 |probability||-||The probability of the right-tailed chi-square distribution, for which you want to find the value of x.|

-The spreadsheets below show examples of the Excel Chisq.Inv.Rt function, used to calculate the inverse of the right-tailed chi-square distribution for different probability values, and different degrees of freedom.
+The spreadsheet below shows five examples of the Excel Chisq.Inv.Rt function, used to calculate the inverse of the right-tailed chi-square distribution for different probability values, and different degrees of freedom.

-Further examples of the Excel Chisq.Inv.Rt function can be found on the Microsoft Office website.
+Further examples of the Excel Chisq.Inv.Rt function are provided on the Microsoft Office website.